Lots of people ask us about the options for old jewellery. It’s amazing how many of us have some languishing in a drawer at home.

 You then have three options - sell it, remodel it, or put it back in the jewellery box to collect dust for another few years.

-First of all, we suggest that you arrange for your jewellery to be valued.
-Most reputable jewellers will be able to have this done for you, but make sure they use an independent valuer.
-If you would like to learn more about valuations and insurance, we've found a helpful article on confused.com.
 We offer a valuation service here at Burrells.
-We use an independent valuer called Safeguard.
+We use an independent valuer called The Guild of Valuers & Jewellers.
 You can find out more about it by contacting us here.
 After you've had your jewellery valued, you'll then need to decide if you want to sell it.

 If you don’t want to sell your item, read on.